0-afflatus/baroque-theme/README.md

 This theme should work (more or less) with all gtk based desktops / window-managers.
 Issues relating to DFSG compliance are welcomed.

+# Instructions

+Click the Download ZIP link at the bottom of the right-hand column --> You can either drag the .zip file into the settings > appearance window OR
+Extract the .zip file into ~/.themes/ in your home folder Either should work.

 # Screenshots

 ![Baroque theme preview](https://github.com/0-afflatus/baroque-theme/blob/master/preview.png)